 Outreach is considered a key component of our work at the Mount.
 The purpose is to reach the underserved and provide psycho-educational prevention programs that will increase the well-being of our community.
 Outreach opportunities are numerous at CPS.
 Each year, we receive requests from different departments, such as the Orientation Committee, Learning Resource Center, Residence Life, Women’s Leadership, Student Activities, and professors.
 Fellows will develop formal and/or informal liaison relationships with other departments and learn to develop culturally-appropriate prevention programs.
 Some programs are collaborative efforts, such as Take Back the Night, which is an annual sexual assault prevention program.
 Other programs, such as National Depression Screening Day, are sponsored solely by CPS.
 The diverse outreach opportunities provide the Fellow with a better understanding of the campus community and the development of a broader range of skills.

 The Fellow attends didactic trainings regularly on clinical topics relevant to our young adult college population.
 A sample of past topics includes Latino Psychology and Clinical Implications, Updates on Psychopharmacology, Evidence-Based Treatments, and Crisis Intervention.
 Speakers include CPS staff as well as community psychologists.
 Relevant readings are provided.

-The Fellow receives at least four hours of supervision each week, 3 hours of individual supervision and 1.5 hour of group supervision by licensed clinical psychologists.
+The Fellow receives, at minimum, four hours of supervision each week, 3 hours of individual supervision and 1.5 hour of group supervision by licensed clinical psychologists.
 The Fellow works with different supervisors which enhances the training experience.
 Staff also meets weekly for an hour for case conference.